ericwbailey/ericwbailey.website/source/published/accessibility-annotation-kits-only-annotate.md

 ### Form

-Broadly-speaking, accessibility annotation kits are collections of labels, arrows, sticky notes, and other tools that allow a designer to comment on a static design.
+Broadly speaking, accessibility annotation kits are collections of labels, arrows, sticky notes, and other tools that allow a designer to comment on a static design.

 These notes are an additional “meta” layer of context that is used to help communicate with the developer tasked with taking the static design and turning it into code.
 The idea is that they help ensure that accessibility-specific considerations such as [semantic](https://developer.mozilla.org/en-US/docs/Glossary/semantics) buttons, links, and headings are identified.